joslarson/maschine-mk2-bitwig/README.md

 **NOT YET FULLY IMPLEMENTED.**

+I now own a maschine studio, so while I plan to support the mk2 as well, my main focus will be on implementing functionality on the maschine studio.
+I'm beginning work on the studio-port branch, but will likely move this to its own repo eventually (which I will link here when/if I do).

 ## GLOBAL CONTROLS (Some Exceptions)
 - [x] GRID            : Shift Modifier
 - [ ] GROUPS          : Relative track